jfisbein/bash-lib/README.md

   + aws/lib-aws-iam.sh iam helper methods
   + aws/lib-aws-s3.sh s3 helper methods

-The libraries are very incomplete, they are in continous evolution and I add methods when I need them.
+The libraries are very incomplete, they are in continuous evolution, I add methods when I need them.